al3xandr3/al3xandr3.github.io/_posts/2015-07-16-AB-test-with-Clickstream-data.md

 ---
-layout: post

 title: A/B test with Clickstream data
 category: data
 tags:
   - data
   - ab-testing
-intro: "A/B test with Clickstream data"
+excerpt: "A/B test with Clickstream data"
 ---